 Participants

-Initially, 329 university students completed the online survey as part of a larger project during 2021-2023.
+Initially, 329 university students completed the online survey.
 Data was excluded from participants who did not complete all the consent statements or who only provided demographic information (n = 16).
 This resulted in a sample of 313 (55 male, 254 female, 3 non-binary, and 1 unlabelled) university students aged 18 to 53 (mean age = 21.81, SD = 5.12) who were recruited from two universities in the UK.
 The missing data for variables of interest was ≤ 11.1% and no departure from the missing completely at random assumption was detected, Little’s MCAR χ2 (19) = 15.61, p = .683.

 Measures

 Online identity theft.
 The likelihood of experiencing online identity theft was assessed using a variation of the measure used in Study 1.
 In this study, we extended the number of comparator groups to include: “your enemies”, “people you don’t like”, and “family”.
 Participants were again asked to rate the various comparator groups: “For each person or group below, please indicate how likely you think it is that their personal information will be stolen over the internet” using a 7-point rating scale ranging from 1 (very unlikely) to 7 (very likely).
-For all comparator groups, High scores indicated a greater perceived risk of online identity theft.
+For all comparator groups, participants were asked “How representative of the group is this individual?” and provided ratings using a 4-point rating scale ranging from 1 (not at all) to 4 (a lot).
+High scores indicated a greater perceived risk of online identity theft and greater representativeness of the group.

 A single indicator of comparative optimism beliefs was calculated following Joshi and Carter’s (2013) approach, with the ratings for the self subtracted from the average of the ratings for the eight other comparator groups.
-A negative score indicated that participants thought that the chance of the self experiencing identity theft was more likely than the chance of others experiencing identity theft.
+A negative score indicated that participants thought that the chance of the self experiencing online identity theft was more likely than the chance of others experiencing online identity theft.

 Experiences of identity theft.
 Four items from Lai et al.’s (2012) identity theft scale were used to assess participants’ experiences of identity theft (e.g., “Somebody used my identity to apply for credit cards or open bank accounts”).
 Participants responded to the items using a 7-point scale ranging from 1 (never) to 7 (very often).
 Items were summed such that high scores indicated greater experiences of identity theft.
 Given the number of items, the scale demonstrated acceptable internal consistency, α = .65.